lightspeedwp/lsx-mega-menus/README.txt

 === LSX Mega Menus ===
 Contributors: feedmymedia
 Donate link: https://www.donate.lsdev.biz/
-Tags: LSX theme, Gutenberg, mega menu, menu, navigation Requires at least: 4.3
+Tags: LSX theme, Gutenberg, mega menu, wordpress blocks, navigation Requires at least: 4.3
-Tested up to: 5.1.1
+Tested up to: 5.2.1
 Requires PHP: 7.0
 Stable tag: 1.2
 License: GPLv3

-Create custom, full-width dropdown menus that contain images, widgets and more that seamlessly tie into your LSX WordPress site.

-== Description ==

-Go from mundane to mega with the [LSX Mega Menus extension.](https://lsx.lsdev.biz/extensions/mega-menus/) Create beautiful full-width menu dropdowns that contain dynamic content such as images, icons, videos, and widget areas.It has a familiar drag and drop interface, and menu items that can easily be resized and reordered.
-It also allows you to preview before you publish
+Go from mundane to mega with the [LSX Mega Menus Extension](https://lsx.lsdev.biz/extensions/mega-menus/) extension.
+Create beautiful full-width menu dropdowns that contain dynamic content such as images, icons, videos, and widget areas.It has a familiar drag and drop interface, and menu items that can easily be resized and reordered.
+It also allows you to preview before you publish.

-= Works with the LSX Theme =
+## Works with the LSX Theme
-We've also made a fantastic [theme](https://lsx.lsdev.biz/) that work well with the [LSX Mega Menus extension.](https://lsx.lsdev.biz/extensions/mega-menus/)
+Our modern and lightweight [theme](https://lsx.lsdev.biz/) works perfectly with the Blog Customizer, improving internal linking, website SEO and user experience!

-= Gutenberg Compatible =
+## Gutenberg Compatible Plugin
 Have you updated to the new WordPress Gutenberg editor?
 We've got you covered!
-[The LSX Theme](https://lsx.lsdev.biz/) and all of its extensions have been optimised for the Gutenberg update.
+The LSX Mega Menu Plugin has been optimised for the Gutenberg update.
+Check out our [release post](https://lsx.lsdev.biz/lsx-blocks-available-on-wordpress-org/) on the update for more information.

-= It's free, and always will be. =
+## It's free, and always will be.
-We’re firm believers in open source - that’s why we’re releasing the LSX Mega Menus plugin for free, forever.
+We’re firm believers in open source - that’s why the [LSX Mega Menus](https://lsx.lsdev.biz/extensions/mega-menus/) is free, and that won't change.
+We are constantly maintaining and updating our extension so you have the latest and greatest abilities on your LSX Theme powered site.

-= Support =
+## LSX Mega Menus Documentation

+We have created extensive documentation on all of the LSX Mega Menus Plugin functionality.
+This means a hassle free installation and setup with no code requirements.
+Go to the [LSX Mega Menus Documentation](https://lsx.lsdev.biz/documentation/lsx-mega-menus/).

+## LSX Mega Menus Help & Support

 We offer premium support for this plugin.
-Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/services/support/).
+Premium support that can be purchased [via our website](https://www.lsdev.biz/services/support/).

-== Installation ==

-You can also download and install the extension directly from the backend of your website

-1. Login to the backend of your website.
-2. Navigate to the “Plugins” dashboard item.
-3. Select the “Add New” option on the plugins page.
-4. Search for “LSX Mega Menus” in the plugin search bar.
-5. Download and activate the plugin.

-== Frequently Asked Questions ==

-= Where can I find LSX Mega Menus plugin documentation and user guides? = For help setting up and configuring the Mega Menus plugin please refer to our [user guide](https://www.lsdev.biz/documentation/lsx/mega-menus-extension/)

-= Where can I get support =
-For help with premium add-ons from LightSpeed, use [our contact page](https://www.lsdev.biz/contact-us/) to request a quote.

-= Will the LSX Mega Menus plugin work with my theme? = No; the LSX Projects plugin requires some styling and functionality only available for the [The LSX Theme](http://lsx.lsdev.biz).
-You need to install the [The LSX Theme](http://lsx.lsdev.biz) for this extension to work properly.

-= Where can I report bugs or contribute to the project? = Bugs can be reported on the [LSX Mega Menus GitHub repository](https://github.com/lightspeeddevelopment/lsx/issues).

-= The LSX Mega Menus plugin is awesome!
-Can I contribute? = Yes you can!
-Join in on our [GitHub repository](https://github.com/lightspeeddevelopment/lsx-mega-menus) :)
+If you are experiencing issues with the LSX Mega Menus Plugin & have experience with Github, please log any bug issues you are having on the [LSX Mega Menus Github Issues](https://github.com/lightspeeddevelopment/lsx-mega-menus/issues/) page.

+## Contributing to the LSX Mega Menus Plugin

+If you're a developer who's spotted a bug issue and have a fix, or simply have functionality you think would extend our core theme, we are always happy to accept your contribution!
+Visit the [LSX Mega Menus Plugin on Github](https://github.com/lightspeeddevelopment/lsx-mega-menus) and submit a Pull Request with your updates.

 == Screenshots ==